Generalized Springer Theory for D-modules on a Reductive Lie Algebra: Generalized Springer Theory

 \subsection{The recollement situation associated to parabolic induction and restriction}

-To conclude this section, we will show how our results on parabolic induction and restriction give rise to a recollement situation for the category $\bM(\ug)$.
-Later, we will see that the recollement is, in fact, an orthogonal decomposition, so this result is not strictly required for the proof of the main theorems.
-However, it is helpful for other contexts (e.g. the mirabolic setting) to understand how a collection of induction and restriction functors which satisfy a Mackey formula, give rise to a recollement situation.
+To begin this section, we will show how our results on parabolic induction and restriction give rise to a recollement situation for the category $\bM(\ug)$.
+Later, we will see that the recollement is, in fact, an orthogonal decomposition.

-We adopt the same notation as in Corollary \ref{corollarypartition} for the abelian category $\bM(\ug)$.
-Thus, $\bM(\ug)_{\geq(L)}$ is the subcategory consisting of objects with singular support in $\comm(\fg)_{\geq(L)}$, or by Corollary \ref{corollarypartition}, those objects which are killed by $\res^G_{Q,M}$ for Levi subgroups $M$ which do not contain a conjugate of $L$.
-There is a similar definition of $\bM(\ug)_{>(L)}$.
-Note that these are all Serre subcategories (as they are the kernel of exact functors).
+\begin{definition} For a given parabolic subgroup $P$ of $G$ and Levi factor $L \subseteq P$, we define $\bM(\ug)_{\nless(L)}$ to be the full subcategory of $\bM(\ug)$ consisting of objects $\fM$ for which $\RES^G_{P,L}(\fM)$ is cuspidal.
+We define $\bM(\ug)_{\nleq(L)}$ to be the further subcategory consisting of objects such that $\RES^G_{P,L}(\fM)$ is zero (recall that the zero object is considered cuspidal here).\footnote{We note that \cite{lusztig_intersection_1984}[Theorem 9.2] implies that if there exists a non-zero cuspidal object in $\bM(\ul)$, then all parabolic subgroups $P$ containing $L$ as a Levi factor are conjugate (see \cite{li_derived_2018}[Lemma 3.1]).
+It follows that these subcategories indeed depend only on the conjugacy class of $L$, independently of $P$.} \end{definition}

 \begin{lemma} Parabolic induction and restriction restrict to a pair of adjoint functors: